jpwspicer/astro-autocompletions/README.md

 * Dot- and double-dot derivative notation (v = ṙ, a = v̇ = r̈, etc.)
 * Super- and subscripts (`c₀`, `r₂`, `x²`, `y⁵`, etc.)
 * Vector notation (`g⃗`, `f⃗`, `β⃗`, `Ω⃗`, etc.)
+* Date, time, and datetime string autocompletions that insert the current local date & time.

 If some glyphs do not display in your browser, text editor, or REPL, adjust the font used by these applications.
 [FreeMono][0] displays most glyphs correctly.